 Not Naming a Beneficiary

-Different annuity contracts operate in different ways, but generally speaking, when you name a beneficiary, they are entitled to the remaining value of your annuity when you die.
+Each type of annuity contract has its own defining features, but generally speaking, when you name a beneficiary, they are entitled to your annuity’s balance when you die.
 This is often paid out as a lump sum or in a series of payments.

-If you have no listed beneficiary or death benefit in your contract, then any remaining cash will likely remain with the insurance company after you die.
+However, if you have no listed beneficiary or death benefit in your contract, any remaining cash will likely remain with the insurance company after you die.

-If you have a death benefit as part of your contract but no listed beneficiary, there is a chance your annuity will simply become part of your estate and have to go through the probate process before your heirs can access its value.
+If you have a death benefit as part of your contract but no listed beneficiary, your annuity may simply become part of your estate.
+This means your heirs will have to go through the probate process before they can access its value.

 Annuities are typically exempt from probate, so failing to name a beneficiary can eliminate one of the key advantages of an annuity contract.